 Store finished cake in an airtight container, allowing to rest at room temperature for 1–2 days before cutting.

 If you don’t have buttermilk, mix 3 Tbsp + 2 tsp (52g) whole milk with 1 tsp white vinegar and let sit for 15 minutes.

-NOTE: Using a cast iron skillet is the traditional method, which is why we went this route.
+Using a cast iron skillet is the traditional method, which is why we went this route.
 It does take a while because you’re only baking one layer at a time.
 If you would like to bake multiple layers at once, you can use greased cake pans or parchment-lined baking sheets.

-NOTES: The skillet does not need to cool down between baking layers.
-Also, it’s much easier to form the batter into a circle if you use a very light touch.
+It’s much easier to form the batter into a circle if you use a very light touch.
 Too much pressure causes the circle to break and slide around in the buttered skillet.
 (Don’t worry; you’ll quickly get the hang of it.)